terxw/vagrant-nodered-freeboard/README.md

-# Vagrant Node Red with Freeboard
+# Vagrant Node Red with Freeboard on Ubuntu 16.04 box

 This is a [Vagrant](http://vagrantup.com/)/[Ansible](http://www.ansible.com/) setup for running [node red](http://nodered.org/) in conjunction with the [freeboard](http://freeboard.io/) dashboard.